Sudbury Pride: Activism

 In 2017, following similar discussions at Pride Toronto in response to demands from the Toronto chapter of Black Lives Matter in 2016 and in response to feedback from marginalized community members, it was jointly decided by Sudbury Pride and the Greater Sudbury Police Service to not allow the participation of uniformed police officers during its Pride March.

 In response to the controversy surrounding Doug Ford's 2018 plan to revise Ontario's 2015 sex education curriculum, Sudbury Pride sought to file a human rights complaint against the provincial government to the Ontario Human Rights Commission.

 In 2020, the organization and activists from Greater Sudbury's 2SLGBTQ+ community reported being targets of a campaign of harassment by local far-right and extremist groups.
 This campaign received public responses from both the Greater Sudbury Police Service and NDP members of provincial parliament condemning the attacks.

+Sudbury Pride chose to cancel its Pride March in 2023 following pressure from local activists and groups, in particular from Black Lives Matter Sudbury.
+They criticized the involvement of the Greater Sudbury Police Service, whose presence was required by the City in order to issue a permit for the event.